 With their mix of creative and logical thinking processes, INTJ personality types are well-equipped to succeed in roles where they are placed in charge of strategic planning.
 An INTJ enjoys spending time inwardly reflecting and assessing and prefers working according to a structured plan, which further increases their suitability for such a role.

-If you are an INTJ type, you are likely to excel in fields like project management, where you can use your talents to lead a team in the completion of a project.
-You can apply this ability across a broad range of potential industries.
+In the workplace, this type tends to excel in fields like project management, where they can use their talents to lead a team in the completion of a project.

 Related: Best Careers for INTJ Personalities

 INTPs tend to be creative thinkers who excel in less conventional working opportunities.
 An INTP may prefer to work in a setting where they have a great deal of creative freedom to approach their tasks in unique ways and if given the choice, they would probably like to work with minimal direct oversight before completing a project.